takafumir/rails_amp/README.md

 #### When creating another view for amp.

 If you want to use specialized views for amp pages, you can create another view for amp like `app/views/users/index.amp.erb`.
-When accessing `http://example.com/users.amp` and the amp template found, the amp specialized view will be used.
+When accessing `http://example.com/users.amp`, the amp specialized view will be used.

 If you change the amp default format, create the view template with the format.